Frank Gorshin: Career

 When Gorshin left the Army, he returned to public performance, and in 1956, he became a prolific film actor.
 He also appeared on various television series, including the role of Hank Butts, with Michael Landon cast as Jim Mason, in the 1958 episode "Shadow of Belle Starr" of the syndicated Western series Frontier Doctor, starring Rex Allen.
 In 1959, he was cast in three episodes as Seaman Pulaski on Jackie Cooper's CBS military sitcom/drama Hennesey.
 Thereafter, Gorshin played roles in ABC's crime drama The Untouchables.
 In 1961, Gorshin gave a tour de force performance as an impressionist who kills his fiancée under the influence of one of his celebrity characters in The Defenders.
-He guest-starred twelve times on CBS's The Ed Sullivan Show, the first having been on June 17, 1962.
-On February 9, 1964, the same night that The Beatles and Davy Jones debuted, he also appeared.
+He guest-starred 12 times on CBS's The Ed Sullivan Show, with his first appearance being on June 17, 1962.
+He appeared on the show on February 9, 1964, the same night The Beatles and Davy Jones made their debut.
 In 1963, Gorshin had a guest-starring role in the long-running ABC military series Combat! as Pvt.
 Wharton who took false credit for the heroism of his dead friend, but redeemed himself later, saving Sgt.
-Saunders, as well as in 1965 in which he played Pvt.
+Saunders.
+In another episode in 1965 he played Pvt.
 Gavin, a tank operator who had washed out of U.S. Army Armor tank operations training.

 Gorshin was a popular act at nightclubs, notably those of Las Vegas, where he was the first impressionist to headline the main showrooms.
 He was also the first impressionist headliner at the Empire Room of New York's Waldorf-Astoria Hotel.
 Among his most popular impressions were of Burt Lancaster (exaggerating Lancaster's hand gestures) and Kirk Douglas (exaggerating Douglas' gritted teeth), as well as Marlon Brando (spoofing his squint).
 He was also popular for simulating bodily and facial resemblances, and pitch-perfect imitations of voice, accent, and vocal inflections and mannerisms.
 Gorshin's slender athletic build, wide mouth, and pale eyes under strong brows were ideal characteristics for screen henchmen.

-In 1957, he fell asleep at the wheel of his car after driving from Pittsburgh for thirty-nine hours without sleep and subsequently, the vehicle crashed.
+In 1957, he was in a car crash when he fell asleep at the wheel of his car after driving from Pittsburgh for 39 hours without sleep.
 He was on his way to a Hollywood screen test for the role of Petty Officer Ruby in Run Silent, Run Deep.
-He sustained a fractured skull and spent four days in a coma; a Los Angeles newspaper incorrectly reported that he had been killed.
+He sustained a fractured skull and spent four days in a coma; a Los Angeles newspaper incorrectly reported he had been killed.
 The role went to Don Rickles.